South Africa to Host Intra African Trade Fair 2021

-With economic resumption and recovery gathering pace across Africa, Corporate Africa offer companies and investors targeting opportunities in AfCFTA a hi-value Infrastructure Report which will be distributed across the G20 and to delegates and dignitaries attending Intra African Trade Fair, Kigali, Rwanda, 8 to 14 December 2021.
+With economic resumption and recovery gathering pace across Africa, Corporate Africa offer companies and investors targeting opportunities in AfCFTA a hi-value Infrastructure Report which will be distributed across Africa, G20 nations, and to delegates and dignitaries at the Intra African Trade Fair, Durban, KwaZulu-Natal, South Africa 15 to 21 November

 AfCFTA BUSINESS INVESTMENT GUIDE 2021

 Africa Infrastructure Integration Report